GabrieleSipio/Notes/Advanced-Software-Engineering/README.md

 - **Organize services arounf business capabilities:** Usually, organization wich design systems are constrained to produce design wich are copies of the comunication structure of these organization.

 ![old structure](img/oldStructure.png)

 with agile, these way of thinking was rearranged in the sense that teams, now, aren't meant to be composed of people that belongs to the same deparment but must be mixed.
-This is done because, in this way, the interaction with the other services it's way easier especially because, at some point, the teams will have to speak with each other and, this, way its way more efficient.
+This is done because, in this way, the interaction with the other services it's way easier especially because, at some point, the teams will have to speak with each other and, this, way it's way more efficient.

 ![agile structure](img/agileStructure.png)

 - **Decentralize data management:** if we want the architecture to be easy to modify and scalable we should want a microservice.
 This is obtained because eache microservice is managed by one team that is indipendent from the others.
 To do this, they should take care of the data that they need so we mast let eache service manage its own database choosing *evenutual consistency and conpesation* instead of distributed transactions because they are very complex and, if we can implement them, they are not so efficient.
 In microservices there are 2 things that aren't that compatible: accessibility (whenever a data is changed it becomes available to everybody) and consistency (if we have one data wich is replicated in 2 database, if the data changes in one database then it should be changed on the other).
-Its important to underline that eventually in this context means that sooner or later we will have consistency.
+It's important to underline that eventually in this context means that sooner or later we will have consistency.

 - **Independently deployable services:** every service must be indipendent from all others, it should be able to start up without any dependencies.